theforeman/theforeman.org/plugins/foreman_chef/0.5/index.md

 ## 3.4 Configuration options

-Froreman Chef also adds application wide settings that you can find in Settings -> Foreman Chef.
-You can just enable or disable auto deletion of nodes and cients on chef server upon host deletion in Foreman.
+Foreman Chef also adds application wide settings that you can find in Settings -> Foreman Chef.
+You can just enable or disable auto deletion of nodes and clients on chef server upon host deletion in Foreman.
 You can also select a bootstrap method which determines when bootstrap process deployes validation.pem or Foreman does direct communication with the Chef server and creates client for you.
 In this